nugwuegbu/medcor_new_backend/replit.md

 - July 12, 2025.
 Updated skin analysis interface to use transparent backgrounds throughout - both the animated analysis process and recommendation cards now have semi-transparent backgrounds so the analyzed skin remains visible during the entire process
 - July 12, 2025.
 IMPLEMENTATION SAVED: Transparent skin analysis interface successfully implemented with bg-white/20 backdrop-blur-sm overlays, white text with drop shadows for readability, and color/20 transparent recommendation cards maintaining visual connection to analyzed skin
 - July 13, 2025.
 Implemented comprehensive lips analysis integration with YouCam AI technology - added LipsIcon component, lips analysis widget with transparent backgrounds, server-side lips analysis endpoints, and full menu integration with camera management for lips health assessment and personalized recommendations
+- July 13, 2025.
+Added green approval marker system to lips analysis - real-time lips detection using pixel color analysis, dynamic positioning guide that changes from pink to yellow to green based on positioning quality, animated green checkmark when lips are properly positioned, and analysis button that only enables when positioning is approved

 ## User Preferences